Pet Shop Puppies: Buying a Puppy From a Pet Store

 - Because those breeders are exposing their puppies to illnesses from the other puppies.

-Because they're condemning their puppies to cramped cages, exposing them to illnesses, and not caring what kind of home they eventually end up in.
-A responsible breeder wouldn't be able to sleep at night wondering which of their beloved puppies might have been sold to an unsuitable home by some pet store sales clerk.
+- Because those breeders don't care what kind of home their puppies end up in.
+A responsible breeder wouldn't be able to sleep at night worrying that their beloved puppies could be sold to unsuitable homes by sales clerks who know nothing about dogs.

-- "We buy all our puppies from responsible local breeders."
+"We buy our puppies from responsible local breeders."

-- USDA stands for the United States Department of Agriculture.
-Their business is farming and livestock.
+USDA stands for the United States Department of Agriculture, which deals with farming and livestock.
 The USDA knows little or nothing about dogs.
 As long as a breeder's paperwork is in order, the facilities are disinfected, cages are a (very) minimum size, and no infectious diseases are immediately obvious, the kennel passes.